pecet3/las-test/README.md

 - My own logger package
 - My own passwordless auth package, but it is directly in pkg directory, not as dependency

+You can find migrations and queries in /backend/data
 ## Frontend - Design

 Frontend is not fancy as I said, but there are essentials features such as: